ThursdayChurch/styleguide.thursdaychurch.org/style-guide.md

 1. Does my blog post convey one simple idea?
 2. Are my points backed by Scripture?
 3. Did I give the reader a clear next step?
-4. Am I referencing people or places other campuses won’t understand?
+4. Am I referencing people or places guests won’t understand?
 5. Is my post on a 7th to 8th grade reading level?
 6. Did I keep to the word limit (300 words for devotionals and 500 words for articles) and format?
 *Please fact-check your work before turning it in.
 Double check names, numbers, Scripture references, and spelling*.​